ros2/ros2_documentation/source/Installation/Alternatives/Windows-Development-Setup.rst

 System requirements
 -------------------

-Only Windows 11 is supported.

 Language support
 ^^^^^^^^^^^^^^^^

 Make sure you have a locale which supports ``UTF-8``.
-For example, for a Chinese-language Windows 11 installation, you may need to install an `English language pack <https://support.microsoft.com/en-us/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8>`_.
+For example, for a Chinese-language Windows installation, you may need to install an `English language pack <https://support.microsoft.com/en-us/windows/language-packs-for-windows-a5094319-a92d-18de-5b53-1cfc697cfca8>`_.

 Create a location for the ROS 2 installation
 --------------------------------------------